TechZech/HashTable-Password-Program/README.md

 The hashtable functions can be found in **hashtable.h** and the password hashtable adaptation functions can be found in **passserver.h**

-**proj5.cpp** contains a basic UI for hashing and storing usernames and passwords for a simple password server program
+**proj5.cpp** contains a basic UI for hashing and storing usernames and passwords for a simple password server program by utilizing the hashtable class I wrote

 All work was written by Benjamin Zech. *Do not steal or plagerize*